petervolvowinz/location-server-ghub/README.md

 EXPOSE 8081
 ENTRYPOINT  ./locationserver
 ```
-Furthermore, the github account is tied to quay.io which builds the Docker image and then spinnaker and kuberenetes handles the deployment to the cloud.
+Furthermore, the github account is tied to quay.io which builds the Docker image and then spinnaker and kubernetes handles the deployment to the cloud.